-A person who is required to register as a sex offender pursuant to Wyo.
-Stat. §7-19-302, including a parent or legal guardian of a District student, shall request written permission from the Superintendent of Schools or Human Resource Director, and the Building Principal before entering a school building or grounds for the specific limited purposes permitted.
-The registered sex offender shall complete the District's Registered Sex Offender Request to enter school grounds/buildings form at least three school days prior to the requested date of entry.
-Exceptions to the three-day rule may be made by the Superintendent of Schools or Human Resource Director for extenuating circumstances.
+The District requires all individuals to assist in maintaining a safe and secure school environment by behaving in an orderly manner while on school property.
+The principal or designee may request that any individual who is causing a disruption, including exhibiting volatile, hostile, aggressive, or offensive behavior, b immediately leave school grounds.
+Law enforcement personnel may also be notified to assist.
+Offender Request to Enter School Grounds/Buildings form at least three school days prior to the requested date of entry.
+Exceptions to the three day rule may be made by the Superintendent of Schools or Human Resource Director for extenuating circumstances.
 As necessary, the District shall consult with local law enforcement authorities before allowing the presence of any such person at school or any school activity.
 A reply to the written request will be given prior to the requested date.
-The Superintendent or principal may deny an offender's request for permission to enter the school if it is determined that the circumstances necessitating the sex offender registration or subsequent behavior as identified by law enforcement warrant denial of permission to enter school property.
+The superintendent or principal may deny an offender's request for permission to enter the school if it is determined that the circumstances necessitating the sex offender registration or subsequent behavior as identified by law enforcement warrant denial of permission to enter school property.